Thank you for your interest in volunteering with Transition Projects!

 Late-night, overnight, or early morning shifts; on-call during severe weather as declared by the City of Portland

-Join us as a one-time or an on-going event volunteer for Transition Projects annual fundraiser Soup for the Soul (March), The Portland Veterans Stand Down resource fair (September 9, 2016), Truckload of Coats – a winter coat and clothing drive sponsored by LIVE 95.5/Alpha Broadcasting (November) – and more.
-Volunteers help with registration, greeting and assisting guests, set-up and take-down, and other event specific tasks.
+Join us as a one-time or an on-going event volunteer for the annual fundraiser (March), Veterans Stand Down resource fair (September 11), winter clothing collection event (November/December), community outreach events, and more.
+Volunteers help with registration, greeting and assisting guests, set-up and take-down, and many other event specific tasks.

 We are very happy to provide several opportunities for youth volunteers to engage in the fight against homelessness and learn about community service.
-Minors may volunteer in school or youth groups or with their families as Resource Organizers or Meal Providers.
-Please note that for group volunteers aged 12-17, we require a ratio of 1 adult for every 4 minors present; and for group volunteers aged 8-11, we require a ratio of 1 adult for every 3 minors present.
+Minors may volunteer with school or youth groups or with their families as Resource Organizers or Meal Providers.
+PLEASE NOTE THAT TRANSITION PROJECTS NEEDS AT LEAST 2-3 WEEKS NOTICE IF YOU PLAN TO BRING A MINOR WITH YOU TO ANY VOLUNTEER EVENT OR SHIFT.
+For youth volunteers aged 12-17, we require a ratio of 1 adult chaperone for every 4 minors present.
+For group volunteers aged 8-11, we require a ratio of 1 adult chaperone for every 3 minors present.